liggiorgio/ogd/Docs/GameDesignDocument.md

 The top left corner shows a little insertion with the player's money account, with a small "+" button on the side.
 Tapping on the money or the + will open the "buy coins with real money" pop-up.
 The exchange rate is €1 - 100 gold, with bigger bundles to be decided upon.

 ##### Card Selection
 The card selection pop-up appears before queuing for a game or going into a campaign level.
 It holds a square grid of all the cards the player owns on the top, the square's side being half of the screen's height, and a bottom section of 4 slots to see what cards have been chosen so far.
+This screen can be quit by tapping anywhere outside the card selection pop-up, going thus back to the main menu screen.

 The card selection pop-up also features cards' brief descriptions.
 A small button in the shape of a question mark is placed on the top-right corner of the pop-up, to visualize those tooltips.
 The tips will appear in the form of comic baloons coming out of the cards' icons.
 The tooltips are as follows.